pmiguelpinto90/ShiftDisplay/README.md

   `value`: is the value to save;
   can be a number (int, long, float, double) or text (char, char array, String object);
-  for text, valid characters are 0-9 a-z A-Z - space.
+  for text, valid characters are 0-9 a-z A-Z -, everything else will be converted to a space.

   `alignment`: is the alignment of the value on the display;
   optional, constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;